cse-afsal/Rock-vs-Mine-Prediction/README.md

 - Rock
 - Mine

-The model is trained using the Sonar dataset.
+The model is trained using the Sonar dataset .

 ## 🚀 Technologies Used